fschuhi/digital-garden-rob-burbea-publish/2020 Vajra Music/Talks/Preliminaries Regarding Voice, Movement, and Gesture - Part 2.md

 <span class="counts">**<a data-href="0302 Preliminaries Regarding Voice, Movement, and Gesture - Part 2#^17-1" href="0302+Preliminaries+Regarding+Voice%2C+Movement%2C+and+Gesture+-+Part+2#^17-1" class="internal-link" target="_blank" rel="noopener">17-1</a>**: _<a data-href="Sangha" href="Sangha" class="internal-link" target="_blank" rel="noopener">Sangha</a> · <a data-href="Soulmaking" href="Soulmaking" class="internal-link" target="_blank" rel="noopener">Soulmaking</a> (3) · <a data-href="Pedagogy" href="Pedagogy" class="internal-link" target="_blank" rel="noopener">Pedagogy</a> (2) · <a data-href="Retreat" href="Retreat" class="internal-link" target="_blank" rel="noopener">Retreat</a> · <a data-href="Experience" href="Experience" class="internal-link" target="_blank" rel="noopener">Experience</a> · <a data-href="Soul" href="Soul" class="internal-link" target="_blank" rel="noopener">Soul</a> (2)_</span>

 <div class="admonition quote"><div class="title">❝</div><div class="content">
-Beautiful as the [[experience]] of that week can be, or some of the experiences on that week can be, and touching, might it be that something more steady - courses, classes, groups, etc. - actually provide maybe not _more_ support, but a different kind of support, and a necessary kind of support for making a real, more long-term difference in terms of [[soul]] and soulmaking and what soul needs?
+Beautiful as the <a data-href="experience" href="experience" class="internal-link" target="_blank" rel="noopener">experience</a> of that week can be, or some of the experiences on that week can be, and touching, might it be that something more steady - courses, classes, groups, etc. - actually provide maybe not <i>more</i> support, but a different kind of support, and a necessary kind of support for making a real, more long-term difference in terms of <a data-href="soul" href="soul" class="internal-link" target="_blank" rel="noopener">soul</a> and soulmaking and what soul needs?
 That's something to think about.<br/>
 </div></div>

 ---